luigitropiano/AMD-SM2L-2019-20-project/README.md

 The project have been tested with python 3.7+ .
 In order to run our code it is necessary to install the requirements contained in `requirements.txt`.
 We have created a different file for each of the experiment explained in the project report.
-We performed a total of 5 experiments.
+We performed a total of 5 different experiments, that are:

+- Experiment 1: Only numericals and ordinals features (no categoricals)
+- Experiment 2: All numericals + all ordinals + 25 of 150 categorical features
+- Experiment 3: All numericals + all ordinals + 100 of 150 categorical features
+- Experiment 4: All features + PCA
+- Experiment 5: All features

 ## Quick start guide